mcapurri/Futura/README.md

 💚 Responsive Mobile Eco-App built to promote plastic recycling in Western Africa.<br/>

-🔸 It allows to find plastic drop-offs located around the current user position.
+🔸 It allows to find plastic drop-offs located around the current user position.<br/>
 🔸 It keeps score of user's credit, based on the amount of plastic deposited.<br/>
 🔸 Chat available for online users.<br/>
 🔸 Resources page offers an updated list of article about the recycling and sustainability in Africa.<br/>